 Phytoestrogens can help offset common menopause symptoms by replacing lost estrogen.
 Other studies show that phytoestrogens could help prevent bone loss in aging women.
 You can learn more about soy and menopause in Podcast #32 – Foods To Eat During Menopause.

 Soy is also the cornerstone of a traditional Asian diet.
-Asian populations have historically had lower rates of cardiovascular disease, menopausal symptoms, diabetes and hormone-dependent cancers like breast cancer.
+Asian populations have historically had lower rates of chronic disease.

 My opinion is moderation is key.

 Enjoy soy products occasionally and reap the health benefits especially if you experiencing menopause or perimenopause.

 To be on the safe side, women who are pregnant, nursing, or attempting to become pregnant should use soy foods with caution.
 Some experts warn that consuming too much soy during pregnancy may alter the hormonal balance in the body.